[Analysis] Lessons learned by an EUobserver editor-in-chief

 By Koert Debeuf

-Before I joined the Euobserver, I worked in politics and advocacy, in Europe, the Middle East and North Africa.
-Being editor-in-chief of EUobserver was, for me, a first opportunity to look at the world from the 'other side", media.
+Before I joined the EUobserver, I worked in politics and advocacy, in Europe, the Middle East and North Africa.
+Being editor-in-chief of EUobserver was, for me, a first opportunity to look at the world from the "other side", media.

 Now that I am going back to advocacy in the Middle East, I'd like to share what I have learned from two-and-a-half years of journalism.